VeriComms

 An intuitive tool for communicators

-The prototype reflects the insights we identified in our discovery research, supporting communicators with verifying AI responses, brainstorming and writing, and collaborating with stakeholders.
+The prototype reflects the insights we identified in our user research, supporting communicators with verifying AI responses, brainstorming and writing, and collaborating with stakeholders.

 Communicators can verify sources via hover citations and a dedicated tab